openstack/neutron/doc/source/contributor/internals/ovn/metadata_api.rst

 * Starting haproxy in this network namespace.

-* Add the network UUID to ``external-ids:neutron-metadata-proxy-networks`` on the Chassis table for our chassis in OVN Southbound database.

 Tearing down a metadata proxy includes:

 * Removing the network UUID from our chassis.